 “Unusual name,” I said.

 “El Rubio is namenick for persons with fair hair.
-My real name is Dario but nobody call me that.
+My real name is Dario, but nobody call me that.
 You is serious.
 What think you?”

 “We really haven’t thought this through,” I said indicating the bar.
 “It isn’t big enough to lay out the breakfast buffet.
 The coffee machine is pathetic and if all the guests come down for breakfast at the same time there aren’t enough tables.”